 Yet, it’s possible to experience a life of joy and ease, which is the main point of Buddha’s teachings.
-Much as to do with our attitude — our basic approach to life.
+Much has to do with our attitude — our basic approach to life.
 That’s why many people today are looking for a simpler way.
-Buddhism provides that.
+The mystical teachings of Dzogchen and Mahamudra provide that.

 A Little Bit About Me

 I first came to terms with my own feelings of discontent while confronting a lifelong struggle with chronic pain.
-Through the work of Dr. John Sarno, I discovered that my pain is rooted in a condition he termed: Tension Myositis Syndrome.
+Through the work of Dr John Sarno, I discovered that my pain is rooted in a condition he identified as: Tension Myositis Syndrome.
 This condition is primarily psychogenic in origin.
-That just means something going on in my mind creates real pain in my body.
+That just means something going on in the mind creates real pain in the body.

-Realizing my pain originated from my mind, I began tracing it backwards, so to speak.
-The physical pain, I noticed, was an expression deep-seated feelings of self-doubt that were compelling me to establish a sense of worth in all the wrong ways.
-This in turn led to a great deal of tension and confusion, which inevitably expressed itself as physical pain.
+My physical pain is directly related to deepset feelings of self-doubt that compel me to establish a sense of self-worth in all the wrong ways.
+This in turn leads to a great deal of tension and confusion, which inevitably expresses itself as physical pain.

-Having studied and practiced Buddhism since 1996, it was a bit of a shock to realize I harbored so much ill will toward myself!
-The whole path and practice is about learning to see our own foibles with curiosity and humor, while treating ourselves and other with compassionate regard.
+Having studied and practiced Buddhism since 1996, it was a bit of a shock to realize I harbored so much ill will toward myself.
+The whole path and practice is about learning to see our foibles with curiosity and humor, while treating ourselves and other with kind regard.
 I had apparently missed the most important lesson.

 That’s the tricky part about psychospiritual development, though.
 These practices really only work when we bring real issues to the table.
-I didn’t do that.
+Honestly, I didn’t do that well.
 I was more interested in projecting an image of false security than confronting how I really feel.